Lagash: Eannatum

+A long running border dispute, dating back at least to the time of Lugalshaengur, existed between the city-states of Umma and Lagash.
+In the time of Umma ruler Enakalle a formal border was established, mediated by Mesilim, “king of Kish”.
+Eannatum restored the border, including the boundary markers of Mesilim.

 In c.
-2450 BC, Lagash and the neighbouring city of Umma fell out with each other after a border dispute.
-As described in Stele of the Vultures the current king of Lagash, Eannatum, inspired by the patron god of his city, Ningirsu, set out with his army to defeat the nearby city.
-Initial details of the battle are unclear, but the Stele is able to portray a few vague details about the event.
-According to the Stele's engravings, when the two sides met each other in the field, Eannatum dismounted from his chariot and proceeded to lead his men on foot.
+2450 BC, Lagash and the neighboring city of Umma fell out with each other after a border dispute over the Guʾedena, a fertile area lying between them.
+As described in Stele of the Vultures, of which only a portion has been found (7 fragments), the current king of Lagash, Eannatum, inspired by the patron god of his city, Ningirsu, set out with his army to defeat the nearby city.
+According to the Stele's engravings, when the two sides met each other in the field, Eannatum dismounted from his chariot and proceeded to direct his men on foot.
 After lowering their spears, the Lagash army advanced upon the army from Umma in a dense phalanx.
 After a brief clash, Eannatum and his army had gained victory over the army of Umma.
-Despite having been struck in the eye by an arrow, the king of Lagash lived on to enjoy his army's victory.
-This battle is one of the earliest organised battles known to scholars and historians.
+This battle is one of the earliest depicted organised battles known to scholars and historians.

-Destruction of Lagash by the Akkadian Empire (circa 2300 BC)
+Eannatum was succeeded by his brother, En-anna-tum I. Given the many inscriptions his reign is assumed to be of some length.
+Most of them detailed the usual temple construction.
+On long tablet described the continued conflict with Umma:

+The conflict from the Umma side of things from its ruler Ur-Lumma:

+Entemena

+The next ruler, Entemena increased the power of Lagash during his rule.
+A number of inscriptions from his reign are known.
+He was a contemporary of Lugalkinishedudu of Uruk.